ssdowd/couchbasebroker/NOTES.md

 go get github.com/tools/godep
 godep restore
 ```
 **Note: this is destructive to your $GOPATH.
-Also, glide may still work, but godep seems to be the mode common method.**
+Also, glide may still work, but godep seems to be the more common method.**

 These pages are useful: